 Solid Brands for Solid Quality

-There are some brands of tools that the name alone creates an image of quality.
+There are some brands of automotive hand tools that the name alone creates an image of quality.
 Makita, Ryobi, Rockler, Rockwell, Sears Craftman, Snap-On, Hitachi, and Rigid are all names you can rely on.
 The prices in these brands vary a little, but with any of them you can count on a quality tool that will last decades.
 It is worth the investment.

 Once you have stocked your workshop shelves with the basics, you can add some of the luxuries that make the jobs easier and smoother.
 Of course there are the smaller devices such as gluers and clamps that keep projects together while you work.
 But to that you can add electric nailers, dovetail jigs, jet tools and more to make life easier.